 The Ezcaray Organ, so-called because it originated from the Church of Saint Philip Neri in Ezcaray, Spain, was made in the late 18th or early 19th century and may be the oldest organ in North America.
-The organ was brought to the mission in 1934, and in 1940, it appeared in Hope’s 1940 film Ghost Breakers.
+The organ was brought to the mission in 1934, and it appeared in Hope’s 1940 film Ghost Breakers.
 Attached to the organ is a framed picture of Hope and his co-star Paulette Goddard in front of the organ while filming.

 Admittance into the San Fernando Rey de España Mission is $5 per person, and visiting hours are from 9 a.m. to 4:30 p.m. daily.
 Admissions tickets can be purchased in the mission's gift shop, and you will be provided a map of the mission, which will have the location of Bob Hope Memorial Garden clearly marked.
 The grave and memorial garden can be accessed through the mission's church.